nateGeorge/IDmyDog/README.md

 ## Running the project
 I ran all my Python scripts from a terminal, as `python2 script.py` since I have Python 2 and Python 3 both installed in my system, and `python script.py` runs Python 3.

-If you don't want to re-run the image scraping, you can unzip the 'scrape-ims/images.zip' file in the 'scrape-ims' directory.
-If you don't want to do all the work of outlining the dogs, or other steps of the project, you can unzip the 'process_ims/pickles.zip' file in the 'process_ims' directory, which contains all the pickled databases of bounding boxes, features, and the final classifier.
+If you don't want to do all the work of outlining the dogs, or other steps of the project, you can unzip the 'process_ims/pickles.tar.bz' file in the 'process_ims' directory, which contains all the pickled databases of bounding boxes, features, and the final classifier.

 ### Scraping images and breed names
 #### Running Scrapy